Out Here on My Own (album)

 Out Here on My Own is the debut studio album by singer Lamont Dozier released on the ABC label.

 Reception

 Ron Wynn of AllMusic stated "It was one of the better combinations of socio-political commentary and urgent soul vocals done in the period.
-The title cut, as well as the single "Fish Ain't Bitin" and "Out Here On My Own," were sizable hits."
+The title cut, as well as the singles "Fish Ain't Bitin" and "Tryin' To Hold On To My Woman," were sizable hits."